VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Update 8**
+- Driver for USB hubs on UHCI and OHCI controllers
+- Significant speed-up of bulk transfers on UHCI controllers

 **Update 7**
 - Fixed few bugs in Text editor and text areas
 - Improvements of USB drivers in order to make it possible to create driver for USB hubs